Kingdom Shopping Centre: Phase 2

 The design of the first phase had a number of problems, including a leaking glass roof on the main square, vandalising of the public fountain and experiencing wind tunnel effects due to open and exposed entrances to the square.
-In 1976 a decision was taken to remove the glazed roof and the fountain and roof over the square at shop fascia height creating an internalised space.
+In 1976 a decision was taken to remove the glazed roof and the fountain and roof over the square at shop fascia height creating an internalised and environmentally controlled space.
 The shopping centre was also extended west to the point where Falkland Square is now.
 A Woolworths store (now Home Bargains) was built to anchor the west end of the centre.
-A Presto supermarket (latterly Safeway and then Dunnes Stores) and the New Glenrothes House office block were built as later additions to the second phase.
+A Presto supermarket (later Safeway and then Dunnes Stores) and the New Glenrothes House office block (since demolished in 2009) were built as later additions to the second phase.

 Phase 3

 In 1982 a third phase was built extending the centre further west.
 The domed Unicorn Square was the principal feature of the third phase and Unicorn House, an office block with distinctive reflective glass, was built to the north of the development.
-A Fine Fare supermarket (now sub-divided into New Look, Toytown and One Below outlets) anchored the third phase of the shopping centre when it opened.
+A Fine Fare supermarket (now sub-divided into New Look, Toytown and OneBeyond outlets) anchored the third phase of the shopping centre when it opened.
+A cinema, bingo hall and nightclub were also constructed at Carrick Gate.

 Phase 4

 In 1993, with the winding up of the Glenrothes Development Corporation (GDC) on the horizon, a fourth phase was built.
 This was partially funded with a central government grant to provide any last major projects for the new town.
 The fourth phase incorporated the Rothes Halls, a multi-purpose community facility with a café, theatre, library and conference facilities.

 A major feature of the fourth phase is Rothes Square complete with a pyramid-shaped glass roof, a hanging triangular clock, circular feature floor design and a mock "alfresco" style café.
-A Somerfield supermarket (latterly a Co-op but currently vacant) anchored the fourth phase of the centre when it first opened.
+A Somerfield supermarket (later a Co-op and converted into an indoor trampoline park and soft play facility in 2025) anchored the fourth phase of the centre when it first opened.